ratulb/solana_program_and_rust_client/README.md

 solana program deploy target/deploy/program.so
 ```

-> **Note**: You may not have required sol balance to deploy and run transactions in devnet or testnet.
-To request sol into your account do an airdrop:
+> **Note**: You may not have required SOL balance to deploy and run transactions in devnet or testnet.
+To request SOL into your account do an airdrop:

 #### Check account sol balance:
 ```bash